RyanClementsHax/notes/cloud/aws/aws.md

   - keeping multiple date stamped version in a reviewable history
   - also good for auditing
   - stored in s3 as log files
+- ECS (Elastic Container Service)
+  - container mgmt service that facilitates containers' mgmt on the cluster including running and stopping the containers
+  - can use api calls
 - fargate
   - compute service for containers
+  - serverless
+  - ECS and EKS compatible
 - opsworks
   - config mgmt service
   - helps you configure and operate applications using Chef and Puppet